Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Numerical Estimation of Upper Bound

 Additionally, we illustrate the task-aware $\epsilon$-capacity resulting from the robustness in wireless distributed learning.
-Specifically, we perform the distributed learning task with a particular model in a wireless system at various transmission rates, achieved by employing different code rates and modulation schemes.
-To be compatible with the bit-level communication system, the output features of the encoder are converted into binary sequences during the inference process.
+Specifically, we perform the distributed inference task with a trained model in a wireless system at various transmission rates, achieved by employing different code rates and modulation schemes.
+To be compatible with the bit-level communication system, the output features of the encoder are quantized into binary sequences during the inference process.
 In particular, the floating-point precision elements are quantized to 1-bit fixed-point binary representations.
-In Figure \ref{fig:loss_vs_rate}, we plot the performance curves with loss on the x-axis and rate on the y-axis for a clear presentation.
-The Shannon channel capacity $C$ and the task-aware $\epsilon$-capacity $C_s$ in \cref{equ:max_rate} are noted in the figures.
-According to Definition \ref{thm:outage}, we identify the complement of task outage set $\mathcal{E}^c$ as the \textit{task achievable region}.
-In the simulation, the loss is an average on the dataset, it is valid to assert that the task outage probability remains below $p_e$ when $\left|\hat{l}-L\right|<G$.
-The task achievable region is shaded in the figures.
+In Figure \ref{fig:loss_vs_rate}, we plot the performance curves with loss on the x-axis and physical layer channel transmission rate on the y-axis for a clear presentation.
+The transmission rate $R$ is defined as the number of bits transmitted over the wireless channel in the physical layer.
+It is computed by $R=\log_2(Q)\cdot R_c$, where $Q$ is the modulation order and $R_c$ is the channel code rate.
+The Shannon channel capacity $C$ and the task-aware $\epsilon$-capacity $C_\epsilon$ in \cref{equ:max_rate} are also noted in the figures.
+According to Definition \ref{thm:outage}, we identify the complement of task outage set $\mathcal{E}^c$ as the \textit{task-achievable region}.
+In the simulation, the loss is averaged over the dataset.
+It is valid to assert that the task outage probability remains below $p_e$ when $\left|\hat{l}-L\right|<G$.
+The task-achievable region is shaded in the figures.